 Although the official comments period is closed, we always welcome and appreciate your thoughts and feedback.

-Over the next several months, the Conservancy and the Public Works Department will present the Plan to City Council, as well as to relevant boards and commissions.
+Over the past year, the Conservancy and the Public Works Department presented the Plan to City Council, as well as to relevant boards and commissions.
 View the summary presentation here or see the public engagement strategies used to incorporate the local community’s ideas.
 Previous presentations and meetings: